Entze/frost/.github/instructions/zig.instructions.md

 - **All non-void return values must be used** (Zig enforces for error unions)
 - **Explicitly acknowledge intentional discards** with `_ = value;`
 - **Document why return values are ignored** in comments
+- Only catch errors if they can be handled
 - **Prefer handling errors** over ignoring them
 - Use `catch` for error handling or propagate with `try`